HL7/fetal_records/input/pagecontent/index.md

     - [Service Request](usecase1.html): This page provides guidance on service requests
     - [Result Reporting](usecase2.html): This page provides guidance on result reporting
     - [Data Transfer](usecase3.html): This page provides guidance on data transfer
-- [FHIR Artefacts](artifacts.html): Detailed descriptions and formal definitions of all FHIR artefacts defined in this guide
+- [FHIR Artifacts](artifacts.html): Detailed descriptions and formal definitions of all FHIR artifacts defined in this guide
 - Support - The Support pages include useful links and downloads
 - [Downloads](downloads.html): Allows downloading a copy of this implementation guide and other useful information